ingchrist10/good-frontend-backend-/README.md

 1.  **User Registration:** An endpoint for new user sign-ups with secure password handling.
 2.  **User Login:** An endpoint that, upon successful credentials, returns both a short-lived **access token** and a longer-lived **refresh token**.
 3.  **Token Refresh:** An endpoint to obtain a new access token using a valid refresh token, implementing **refresh token rotation** and **blacklisting of old tokens**.
-4.  **Protected Endpoint:** A sample API endpoint that requires a valid access token for a
+4.  **Protected Endpoint:** A sample API endpoint that requires a val